damanimehul/damanimehul.github.io/_pages/about.md

 Hello!
 I am a third year Ph.D. student at MIT advised by [Jacob Andreas][jacob].

 My research interests lie at the intersection of reinforcement learning (RL) and large language models (LLMs).
-I am very excited by the potential of RL to improve reasoning, math, coding, and other capabilities in LLMs.
-Currently, I am thinking about how RL can be used to improve calibration and reduce hallucinations in LLMs.
+I am very excited by the potential of RL to improve reasoning, math, coding, and other capabilities in LLMs.Currently, I am thinking about how RL can be used to improve calibration and reduce hallucinations in LLMs.
 Finally, I have also been thinking about the paradigm of [inference-time compute][compute], and how optimally selecting inference-time techniques can significantly improve the efficiency of LLMs.
 <!-- I believe that RL and LLMs can synergistically improve each other.  -->
 <!-- Similarly, I am also interested in harnessing the common-sense knowledge of LLM’s to bootstrap RL. -->
 <!-- Finally, having worked on multi-agent RL in the past, I am also interested in studying cooperation in multi-agent settings, with a particular focus on understanding how LLM agents can be integrated into and benefit from multi-agent frameworks.  -->